meta (μετά) - beyond

-MetaShield is at the forefront of a 'materials revolution' that is transforming the physical world and reordering the global economy.
-Concrete, steel, and silicon made the modern era possible; advanced materials represent the next stage of development, fulfilling technology’s fundamental promise of doing more with less.
+MetaShield is at the forefront of a 'materials revolution' that is transforming the sustainability of economies worldwide.
+Industries that have historically progressed at a snails pace are beginning to see rapid advancements, at vastly reduced environmental costs.
+Oil, gas, and coal made the modern era possible.
+Advanced materials herald the next leap forward -- fulfilling technology’s fundamental mission of doing more with less.

-After the company’s acquisition by Wal-Mart Stores, Martin spent several years as managing director of Glory Capital, a NYC-based private equity fund engaged in real estate and alternative asset investing.
-In that capacity, he served as lead principle in over 100 transactions with combined enterprise values exceeding (US)$1,500,000,000.
+After the company’s acquisition by Walmart Inc. Martin spent several years as managing director of Glory Capital, a NYC-based private equity fund engaged in real estate and alternative asset investing, where he served as lead principle in over 100 transactions with combined enterprise values exceeding (US)$1,500,000,000.

 Materials Chemist Jacob Schliesser, PhD, has an integral role in the development of vast applications for the MetaShield formulation and technology.
 His work focuses on the mechanical properties of ceramics and enhancing various forms of glass with coatings.